mezcel/printf-time/ASM/README.md

 ## asm example

-Assembly code main.c render (gcc generated)
+Assembly code based on main.c (gcc generated)

 ```bash
 gcc -S -o mainasm main.c -lm
 ```

-* Note: *

-* The ASM is a demo illustration for observational curiosity.
+*Note:* The ASM is a demo illustration for observational curiosity.
 Just for jollies.

 ---

 ## Enclosed ASM is from a mini-pc running Arch. ( a "burner" device )

-(Fun Fact: The machine fits in a shirt pocket and runs 1/2 day on battery with adhoc wifi & no terminal) other external devices are its UI
+(Fun Fact: The machine fits in a shirt pocket and runs 1/2 day on battery with adhoc wifi & no terminal.
+Other external devices are its UI)

+Assembly architecture (Intel):

 ```bash
 ## cpu specs